Mapping urban segregation through co-residence network reconstruction

-{ The emergent phenomenon of segregation greatly impacts the living spaces and design planning of cities \citep{bruch2019choice}.
-In principle, most cities are not designed to be segregated, but individual residential selections, governmental programs \citep{trounstine2018segregation}, mobility patterns \citep{candipan2021residence}, and preferences to live near similar others may result in segregated cities \citep{clark2008understanding}.
-On the positive side, segregation has been studied as a mechanism that communities use to create and preserve social capital \citep{Bourdieu1986}.
-Fueled by trust, mutual understanding, shared values, and behaviours, the social capital coming from segregation aims for cultural preservation for immigrant and local communities and to maintain socio-economic positions \citep{portes1993new,light2019segregation,ParnellAfrica}.
-However, high levels of economic, social, and geographical segregation accentuate social, health, and education inequalities \citep{DEVERTEUIL2009433}.
-Underprivileged communities are at risk of isolation, marginalization, and victimization \citep{o2007crime,desmond2015forced} and intergroup conflict can emerge from hostility and cultural misunderstandings \citep{pettigrew2006meta,helbing2015saving}.
-The interplay between those different dimensions of segregation creates the need for global cities to avoid becoming disintegrated ghettos and tackle the effect of segregation on increasing polarisation, political extremism, and perception biases towards minorities \citep{BoltzmannSegregation,motyl2014ideological,lee2019homophily}. }
+{ The emergent phenomenon of segregation significantly affects the design and planning of cities \cite{bruch2019choice}.
+In principle, most cities are not designed to be segregated, but individual residential choices, governmental programs \cite{trounstine2018segregation}, mobility patterns \cite{candipan2021residence}, and preferences for living near similar others may result in segregated cities \cite{clark2008understanding}.
+Fuelled by trust, mutual understanding, shared values, and behaviours, the social capital arising from segregation aims to preserve culture for immigrant and local communities and to maintain socio-economic positions \cite{portes1993new,light2019segregation,ParnellAfrica}.
+Thus, segregation can also be a mechanism by which communities create and preserve social capital \cite{Bourdieu1986}.
+However, high levels of economic, social, and geographical segregation accentuate social, health, and education inequalities \cite{DEVERTEUIL2009433,sadurni2025emergence}.
+Underprivileged communities are at risk of isolation, marginalization, and victimization \cite{o2007crime,desmond2015forced}, and intergroup conflict can emerge from hostility and cultural misunderstandings \cite{pettigrew2006meta,helbing2015saving}.
+The interplay among these dimensions of segregation necessitates that global cities avoid becoming disintegrated ghettos and address the effects of segregation on increasing polarisation, political extremism, and perceptions of minorities \cite{BoltzmannSegregation,motyl2014ideological,lee2019homophily}. }